DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/teach-in-england-if-you-trained-overseas.md

 ---
-title: "Teach in England if you trained overseas"
+title: "Teach in England if you qualified outside the UK"
 description: |-
   Teach in England if you're a qualified teacher from outside the UK.
 Explore the benefits of teaching in England and join a world class education system.
 related_content: